rpamintuan671/bikesharing/README.md

 # NYC Citibike Challenge

 ## Overview
-The purpose of this analysis is to convince the investors that a bike0sharing program in Des Moines is a solid business proposal.
+The purpose of this analysis is to convince the investors that a bikesharing program in Des Moines is a solid business proposal.
+Trip data has been collected in the city of NY from over 2 million riders of all genders.
+An analysis needs to be conducted whether bike sharing would work the same way in the city of Des Moines.

 ## Resources: